Vicodin Uses, Effects, and Risk for Addiction

 Ongoing Treatment for Vicodin Addiction

-Many people who are overcoming OUD receive inadequate treatment because they are uncertain of who to speak with or where to obtain the necessary care.
-If you or your loved one need support, please feel welcome to call 800-934-1582(Who Answers?)
-24/7 to begin your recovery process.
+Many people who are overcoming OUD receive inadequate treatment because they are uncertain of who to speak with or where to get the care they need.
+If you or your loved one needs support, please call 800-934-1582(Sponsored) 24/7 to begin your recovery journey today.

 References